raspberrypilearning/3D-scene/en/step_7.md

 --- task ---

-Change the variable to a slider and amend its range.
+Change the variable to a slider and change its range.

 --- collapse ---

 ---

-title: Use a slider to change a variable
+title: Use a slider to set a variable

 ---